-What makes DWR really stand out is their offering both a desktop version with this type of pricing.
+What makes DWR really stand out is their offering both a desktop version with this type of eDiscovery pricing.
 That product is $150/month or $1795/year with a highest all in per GB fee of $10/month, which drops as the matter or matters get bigger as well as free training.
-Given that prices of other service are commoditizing, many people are doing tasks such as processing, ECA filtering or productions themselves so that the actual bottom line cost price can actually drop below $10/GB.
+Given that the price of other service are commoditizing, many people are doing tasks such as processing, ECA filtering or productions themselves making so that the actual bottom line cost price can actually drop below $10/GB.

 One attorney with whom I spoke is a commercial litigator who speaks fluent ESI.
 He told me that he settled on DWR after using several major review platforms.
 His thought process on selection was as follows:

 First, he had to look at “all in” costs.
 DWR’s per GB price was the best he found; however, DWR also offered project management in fifteen-minute maximum increments at no added cost, a big savings.
 He also told me that the company was extremely responsive when he had questions.